 What does this mean for your most current bill?

-If you are on an RRO plan, then you are already saving on your electricity bill.
+If you are on an RRO plan, now known as the Rate of Last Resort (RoLR), then you are already saving on your electricity bill.
 Right now, without the cap, the market electricity rate is 7.872 per kWh.
-How will this translate onto your April bill?
+How will this translate into your April bill?
 Well, the typical Edmonton home uses an average of 600 kWh of power per month.
 Without the cap, your energy charge would amount to $47.23 based on that consumption at the current market rate.
 With your energy rate capped at 6.8 cents per kWh, your energy charges would compare at $40.80.

 However, it is important to note that the cap only covers the energy charge; taxes, distribution charges, and transmission fees are not covered by the cap and will add to your bill (although the government has suggested that these fees will also be brought into consideration in future attempts to improve Alberta’s electricity system).